bihor/camaliga/Documentation/Changelog/Index.rst

 12.1.0      Important change: the Bootstrap templates supports now Bootstrap 5 instead of Bootstrap 4.

+13.0.0      Refactored with the rector tool.

-13.0.0      Setting errorId added: if no uid given, a redirect to an error page can be configured.
+            Setting errorId added: if no uid given, a redirect to an error page can be configured.

             Ignore validation in show and showExtended action removed!
 ==========  ==============================================================================================================================